-Once you register as a student here, we are also required by law to collect and provide information to certain external agencies including the Higher Education Statistics Agency.
+Once you register as a student here, we are also required by law to collect and provide information to certain external agencies including the Higher Education Statistics Agency (whose data protection notice can be found at www.hesa.ac.uk/content/view/141/171#Student).
 After you leave, those parts of your student record that we need to retain (eg basic registration details, results and your address, and any papers that may be required in relation to matters that are still outstanding) will be archived.
 Basic information will also be passed to our Development and Alumni Relations Office to create an alumni database.
 The remaining information will be destroyed.
 Throughout, your personal data will be held in accordance with current data protection legislation.